jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 As shown, our model reasonably predicts the probability of diabetes for each cluster, indicating its effectiveness in predicting patient diagnoses.

+I would like to add a disclaimer here that in the provided code we cut a lot of corners to make it more readable and easier to run on a typical laptop.
+You may find that you have to run the script multiple times to obtain the same results as those presented here.
+There are many reasons for this: the lack of a burn-in period, use of a point estimate rather than an ensemble average, and the use of a fixed number of clusters, to name a few.
+However, these are all areas that could in principle be improved upon in future work.
+The goal of this article is simply to provide a simple demonstration of the potential of Dirichlet Clustering for clinical outcome prediction.

 ## Discussion

 While this model serves as a robust demonstration, several enhancements would be necessary for real-world deployment.
 The current iteration provides a foundational understanding, but the complexity of clinical data requires a more nuanced approach.
 Key areas for improvement include: